jkulawik/blog/_drafts/discord-alternative.md

 ---
-## Matrix clients
+## Matrix

 [Matrix](https://matrix.org/) is an open communication protocol, designed for decentralized (federated) communication.

 An account can be registered with any account provider ("homeserver") and it can interact with any other Matrix server.
-Think of it as how with email you can register anywhere but talk to others.
+Kind of like with email where you can register anywhere and still talk to others.
-However, migrating your data can be cumbersome if you want to switch to another server;
-this is natural though and it's good that it's even an option at all.

 Since they're based on the same underlying protocol, Matrix clients mostly differ with whether they implement the following features: